Thursday, November 8, 2007

 you were somewhere else and you laughed.

-When you visit somewhere else
+When you visit somewhere else you are astounded

 to see that people actually stop at yellow lights.